 Today we are going into code freeze for Codename One 3.5 which is due one week from now, because of the fast release cycle we don't need more than a week of code freeze to stabilize our current release.

-The code freeze applies only to the Codename One libraries and ports as those are the parts that will be inherent to the release.
+The code freeze applies to the Codename One libraries and ports as those are the parts that are inherent to the release.

 When we get a crash report one of our first questions is "when did you build this?".

 The answer is often too vague to trace the specific version, so we end up with a mixture of guessing.